aksantos/mbio-cypress/README.md

 </h1>
 <h2>Task 1 - Manual Testing</h2>

-<h2>Task 2 - Automated Testing</h2>
+#Task 2 - Automated Testing

-<h4>How was the automation done?<h4/>
+<h4>How was the automation done?<br/>
-- Cypress as framework
+➡️ Cypress as framework<br/>
-- JavaScript as language
+➡️ JavaScript as language<br/>
-- Allure as reporter
+➡️ Allure as reporter<br/></h4>

-There are two ways to run the automated tests:
+There are two ways to run the automated tests:<br/>
-First is to run the command, in CLI, designed for the browser, one at a time.
+The first is to run the command designed for each browser, one at a time.<br/>
-Each time the test runs a test result will be created with allure.
+Each time the test runs a test result will be created with allure.<br/>
-To open allure report -> `allure open`.
+To open the allure report -> **allure open**<br/>

 The details of the car are saved in a JSON file on cypress\documents\

-The second way to run, is to setup the project with Github Actions creating a pipeline.
+The second way to run is to set up the project with Github Actions creating a pipeline.

 <h4>How to Setup?</h4>